Kevin De Bruyne: 2014–2016: First World Cup and Euro appearances

-On 13 May 2014, he was named in Belgium's squad for the 2014 FIFA World Cup.
+On 13 May 2014, De Bruyne was named in Belgium's squad for the 2014 FIFA World Cup.
 In their first game of the tournament, against Algeria in Belo Horizonte, De Bruyne assisted Marouane Fellaini's equaliser and was named man of the match by FIFA.
 In the round of 16, De Bruyne scored Belgium's opening goal in the third minute of extra time as they defeated the United States 2–1.
+They were subsequently eliminated from the 2014 FIFA World Cup after losing 1–0 to Argentina in the quarter-finals.

-On 10 October 2014, De Bruyne scored twice in a 6–0 rout of Andorra in UEFA Euro 2016 qualifying, equaling the team's record victory in a European qualifier set in 1986.
+On 10 October 2014, De Bruyne scored twice in a 6–0 rout of Andorra in UEFA Euro 2016 qualifying, equalling the team's record victory in a European qualifier set in 1986.
 On 3 September 2015, De Bruyne scored in a 3–1 win over Bosnia and Herzegovina.
-On 10 October 2015, De Bruyne scored in a 4–1 win over Andorra, which secured Belgium's place at the UEFA Euro 2016 finals.
+On 10 October 2015, De Bruyne scored in a 4–1 victory against Andorra, which secured Belgium's place at the UEFA Euro 2016 finals.
 Three days later, he scored in a 3–1 win over Israel, securing Belgium top-spot in the group.

 On 31 May 2016, De Bruyne was selected for Belgium's final 23-man squad for UEFA Euro 2016.
 On 18 June 2016, De Bruyne was praised for his performance in Belgium's 3–0 win over the Republic of Ireland.
 On 26 June 2016, De Bruyne was voted BBC Man of the Match for his performance in a 4–0 win over Hungary in the round of 16, where he provided two assists.

-World Cup 2018
+2016–2018: 2018 World Cup

 De Bruyne was selected for Belgium's final 23-man squad for the 2018 FIFA World Cup.
-On 18 June, in the opening game against debutants Panama, De Bruyne provided an assist for Romelu Lukaku in an eventual 3–0 win.
+On 18 June, in the opening game against debutants Panama, De Bruyne provided an assist for Romelu Lukaku in an eventual 3–0 victory.
 On 6 July, he scored the second goal of the match in a 2–1 quarter-final victory over Brazil and was named the man of the match.
 In the semi-finals, Belgium were defeated 1–0 by eventual champions France.
 On 14 July, Belgium defeated England 2–0 in the third-place play-off.

-Euro 2020
+2018–2022: Euro 2020 and 2022 World Cup

-On 17 June 2021, De Bruyne scored his first and the winning goal in Belgium's second match of UEFA Euro 2020, a 2–1 win over Denmark, having earlier in the game assisted the team's first goal.
+On 17 June 2021, De Bruyne scored his first and the winning goal in Belgium's second match of UEFA Euro 2020, a 2–1 victory over Denmark, having earlier in the game assisted the team's first goal.
 During the round of 16 clash with Portugal, De Bruyne suffered an ankle injury from a tackle from behind, by Portugal's Joao Palhinha.
 On 2 July Belgium manager Roberto Martinez said that De Bruyne could recover in time for the quarter-final match, later that day, despite not training all week and he was later confirmed in the starting line-up.

+De Bruyne started all three games in the 2022 FIFA World Cup as Belgium were eliminated in the group stage.